bmmpxf/mapstory/manual/manual.rst

 Editing styles
 --------------

 At the moment, MapStory provides some limited support for editing styles when a StoryLayer is part of a MapStory.
-Styles are stored in an open text format known as SLD (Styled Layer Descriptor) LINK .
-An SLD can be edited in a simple text editor or in any program that supports editing of SLD files, such as __QGIS__.
+Styles are stored in an open text format known as Styled Layer Descriptor (SLD).
+An SLD can be edited in a simple text editor or in any program that supports editing of SLD files, such as `QGIS <http://qgis.org>`_.

 .. _publishing: